Vera Inber: Personal life and relationships

 Vera took the last name of her first husband, Nathan Inber, with whom she had a daughter with in 1912, Zhanna Gauzner.

 Vera Inber’s second husband, Alexander Frumkin.

 Inber’s second marriage was with Alexander Naumovich Frumkin, in 1920.
 Frumkin was a renowned chemist who later became one of the founders of the Soviet electrochemical school.
 Her marriage to Frumkin was brief, but was said to have left her with social and professional advantages in the Soviet capital due to his respected background.

-Doctor Ilya Davidovich Strashun, a Soviet physician, was Inber’s third husband.
+Ilya Davidovich Strashun, a Soviet physician, was Inber’s third husband.
 Strashun was a notable figure in Inber’s life, as reflected in her poetry.
 She dedicated the fifth chapter of her poem, Pulkovo Meridian, to him.
 The section depicts the narrator and her "lifelong companion" in Leningrad's Botanical Garden during the war.

 Inber’s daughter, Zhanna Gauzner, ended up following her mother’s footsteps in pursuing a career as a writer.
-Inber’s daughter also had a son named Misha.
+Inber’s daughter also had a son, Mikhail.

 In her lifetime, Inber witnessed both her daughter and grandson die.
 Her daughter passed in 1962, and her grandson died during the blockade of Leningrad.